 - It doesn't offer a reverse option

-- Not recommendable as deep-sea fishing tackle
+- Not recommendable for deep-sea fishing

 FEATURES: This is the best surf fishing rod and reel combo that’s a must-have, no matter whether you’re out on pier fishing, boat fishing, or inshore fishing.
 The graphite composite blank guarantees that it’ll serve you well for a long time to come.
-If you want to buy a separate reel for saltwater fishing, than we have this guide that might interest you: The Best Saltwater Spinning Reels of 2023.

 Plus, the stainless steel 5+1 ball bearing and the HT-100 carbon fiber drag features ensure your line guides operate smoothly and let you take control over any gamefish.

-Fiblink Surf 2-Piece Spinning Rod
+#4 Best Travel Rod - Fiblink Surf 2-Piece Spinning

 - Size: 10 ft, 11 ft, 12 ft, and 15 ft